Shopify/polaris/polaris.shopify.com/content/design/colors/using-color.md

           ### Border

           Borders are used primarily in data tables to enhance visual structure and organization or large amounts of information.
-They visually separate and contain elements, and can be used to either delineate rows or define the space of an encapsulated table.
+They visually separate and contain elements, and can be used to either delineate rows or define the space of a [nested table](/design/layout/spacial-organization#nesting-tables).

         </Box>